Kaitiakitanga means guardianship or caregiving.

 When it comes to relationships, Kaitiakitanga should always be mana-enhancing.
 This means that it should not compromise others’ identities, self-worth, or trigger insecurities.

-Here are six questions that focus on applying Kaitiakitanga to your own teaching situation:
+Here are six questions that focus on applying Kaitiakitanga to your own teaching situation.
+The focus here is your learners, but it could also be your co-workers:

 - How do I show my learners that I care about this?